renanmoreira17/stm32-polyphonic-tunes/README.md

 - **Put PWM in the max frequency possible and put the resolution to 2^11 bits**

   - void initialize_song_engine(double timer_freq, TIM_HandleTypeDef* ctrl_tim);

+- **You MUST call this function inside your 20kHz timer callback, and pass the associated timer instance with it.
+You must implement the callback if you haven't done so.**
   - void song_scheduler(TIM_HandleTypeDef* htim);